ablwr/MediaConch-Website/_documentation/HowToUse.md

 ![MediaConch Checker](../images/HowTo_Checker.png)

 By default, MediaConch opens in in the Checker section.
 In this, files are checked for specification validation and for conformance using policies defined by you.
-You may choose from either an existing policy in MediaConch, from an imported XSL/Schematron policy file, or you can create your own within the application.
+You may choose from either an existing policy in MediaConch, from an imported XSL policy file, or you can create your own within the application.
 MediaConch comes preloaded with several policies.

 After selecting file, policy, display, and verbosity and clicking "Check files", reports are generated below, in the Results section.
 MediaConch will then produce four reports: Implementation, Policy, MediaInfo, and MediaTrace.